 Wrongful death lawsuits are designed to ensure that justice is served and that all responsible parties pay for what they’ve done.
 A wrongful death lawsuit is also designed to compensate surviving family members for the financial and emotional hardships that they have endured as a result of their loved one's death.
 Before you can legally file a claim, however, there are certain requirements that must be met.
-The experienced Tallahassee wrongful death attorneys at Shapiro Law Firm provide a brief description of those requirements below to help you determine whether or not you have a valid wrongful death claim.
+The experienced Tallahassee wrongful death attorneys at Shapiro Law Firm, P.A. provide a brief description of those requirements below to help you determine whether or not you have a valid wrongful death claim.

 If you think that you might have a wrongful death claim on your hands, it’s best that you get in touch with a lawyer as soon as possible.
 Even though surviving family members are dealing with the trauma of their loss, they only have a certain amount of time in which to file wrongful death lawsuits, which is known as a statute of limitations.